rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 =======================

 The MVS can perform capacity as well as dispatch optimisations of a specific energy system.
-This means that both the capacity that is to be bought is optimised as well as the respective asset's operation.
+This means that both the extra capacity that is to be bought is optimised as well as the respective asset's operation.
-To perform an energy system simulation, a multitude of input parameters is needed, which are described in link.
+To perform an energy system simulation, a multitude of input parameters is needed.
+They are described in details in the :ref:`input parameters <input_parameters>` section.
 They include economic parameters, technological parameters and project settings.
 Together they define all aspects of the energy system to be simulated and optimised.
-With this, the MVS builds an energy system model which is translated to an equation system which is to be solved.
+With these parameters, the MVS builds an energy system model which is translated to a system of linear equations.
+The MVS tries to find an optimal solution which minimizes the annual costs of demand supply.

-The MVS tries to minimise the annual costs of demand supply.
+In this section, we want to provide you with all information needed to design your own energy system and run your own optimisations.

-In this section, we want to provide you with all information needed to run your own optimisations.
+First we will explain the two possible ways to provide the input parameters to the MVS.
+Then how to draft an energy system model out of a real local energy system configuration.

-First we will explain the two input types, json and csv, and then how to make an energy system model out of your real local energy system configuration.
+..
+TODO: provide the example

 Input files
 -----------